Can I Ask a Former Employer to Delete My Data?

 A person who has left their employer is nonetheless subject to the GDPR.
 The GDPR applies to the personal data processing of individuals within the EU, regardless of employment.
 So, if you worked for an EU-based company or your data is processed in the EU, GDPR applies even after leaving the firm.
 This is the case even if the company does not operate within the EU.

 GDPR grants individuals rights, including data deletion requests.
-However, data retention may be justified in certain cases even after employment ends.
+However, data retention may sometimes be justified even after employment ends.

 How Do I Ask a Company to Delete Personal Data?